-1. With TnCCLR = 1 the Comparator A match will clear the counter

-- 2. TM output pin controlled only by TnAF flag - 3.TM output pin reset to initial state by TnON rising edge - 4.
-TnPF flags not generated when TnCCLR = 1
+- Note: 1.
+With TnCCLR=1, a Comparator A match will clear the counter - 2.
+The TM output pin is controlled only by the TnAF flag - 3.
+The output pin is reset to its initial state by a TnON bit rising edge - 4.
+A TnPF flag is not generated when TnCCLR=1